What is Rockweed?

 Rockweed (Ascophyllum nodosum) is a seaweed that grows attached to intertidal rocky bottoms and ledges along the coast of Maine and most North Atlantic shorelines.
 Mature rockweed, growing four to six feet tall, functions like a tropical rainforest as a habitat for a multitude of dependent species.

 Its leafy canopy is buoyed by small balloon-like structures that spread the bulk of its biomass near the water’s surface.
-Like the trees in a woodlot Maine’s Rockweed is not public property.
-Legally the owner of the intertidal land owns the Rockweed growing on it.
-Usually the upland owner owns the intertidal land in Maine is the property of the abutting shoreland’s owner.
+Like the trees in a person’s woodlot Rockweed is not public property in Maine.
+The Maine courts have affirmed that the owner of the intertidal land owns the Rockweed growing on it.
+In Maine the upland owner normally owns the intertidal land fronting on their property.
+Thus rockweed is the private property of the abutting shoreland’s owner.

 For about three hours each side of low tide, the rockweed is out of the water.
 Its canopy floats near the surface when the tide comes in.